Summary

 It is important to understand that suicide is the result of many factors in a person’s life and not one particular event or discussion.
 Suicide is complex: there is no single explanation.

-Contributing factors to being at risk of suicide may include:
+Aside from mental health conditions, contributing factors to being at risk of suicide may include:

 - substance abuse

-- chronic pain or physical disability
+- chronic health issues, pain or physical disability

 - feelings of isolation or helplessness